- Assessing more traditionnaly

 Sanchez, Young, and Jouneau-Sion (2017)

-High cognitive level abilities
+Zichermann and Cunningham (2011)- High cognitive level abilities

 Higher-order thinking skills (HOTS) are a set of cognitive processes that allow individuals to perform complex tasks.
 These skills initially correspond to Bloom’s Taxonomy (1956).
 Bloom proposes a classification for levels of knowledge acquisition and identifies six types of cognitive processes on a continuum, ordered from the simplest to the most complex.
 In this taxonomy, the skills of analysis, synthesis, and evaluation are considered to be high-order thinking skills.
 In 2001, Anderson and Krathwohl revised Bloom’s Taxonomy to better suit the aims of a competency-based approach.